Pick-and-place machine: Inspection and visual system

-The part being carried from the part feeders on either side of the conveyor belt to the PCB, it is photographed from below by using high resolution camera and a lighting system.
-Its silhouette is inspected to see if it is damaged or missing (was not picked up), and the inevitable registration errors in pickup are measured and compensated for when the part is placed.
+The part being carried from the part feeders on either side of the conveyor belt to the PCB is photographed from below using a high resolution camera and a lighting system.
+Its silhouette is inspected to see if it is damaged or missing, and registration errors in pickup are measured and compensated for when the part is placed.
 For example, if the part was shifted 0.25 mm and rotated 10° when picked up, the pickup head will adjust the placement position to place the part in the correct location.

-Some machines have these optical systems on the robot arm and can carry out the optical calculations without losing time, thereby achieving a lower derating factor.

-The high-end optical systems mounted on the heads can also be used to capture details of the non-standard type components and save them to a database for future use.
-In addition to this, advanced software is available for monitoring the production and interconnect database — of the production floor to that of supply chain — in real-time.
-ASM provides an optional feature for increasing accuracy while placing LED components on a high end product, where in the optical center of the LED is critical rather than the calculated mechanical center based on the component's lead structure.
-The special camera system measures both physical and optical center and makes the necessary adjustments before placement.
-It also can acquire the images in either single field of view or multiple field of view modes.
+Some machines have optical systems on the robot arm and can carry out optical calculations without losing time, achieving a lower derating factor.
+High-end optical systems mounted on the heads can also capture details of non-standard components and save them to a database for future use.
+Advanced software is also available for monitoring production and interconnecting the production floor with supply chain data in real-time.

 A separate camera on the pick-and-place head photographs fiducial marks on the PCB to measure its position on the conveyor belt accurately.
-Two fiducial marks, measured in two dimensions each, usually placed diagonally, let the PCB's orientation and thermal expansion be measured and compensated for as well.
-Some machines are also able to measure the PCB shear by measuring a third fiducial mark on the PCB.
+Two fiducial marks, measured in two dimensions each, usually placed diagonally, let the PCB's orientation and thermal expansion be measured and compensated for.
+Some machines are also able to measure PCB shear by measuring a third fiducial mark.

 Variations

 To minimize the distance the pickup gantry must travel, it is common to have multiple nozzles with separate vertical motion on a single gantry.
 This can pick up multiple parts with one trip to the feeders.
-Also, advanced software in the newer generation machines allows different robotic heads to work independently of each other to further increase the throughput.
+Advanced software in newer generation machines also allows different robotic heads to work independently of each other to further increase throughput.

-The components may be temporarily adhered to the PCB using the wet solder paste itself, or by using small blobs of a separate adhesive, applied by a glue-dispensing machine that can be incorporated on to the pick and place machine.
-The glue is added before component placement.
-It is dispensed by nozzles or by using jet dispensing.
-Jet dispensing dispenses material by shooting it towards the target, which in this case, is the circuit board.
+The components may be temporarily adhered to the PCB using wet solder paste, or by using small blobs of a separate adhesive, applied by a glue-dispensing machine that can be incorporated into the pick and place machine.
+The glue is added before component placement, dispensed by nozzles or by jet dispensing.